openshift/cluster-api-actuator-pkg/docs/tests.md

 In `BeforeEach` platform-dependant 'minimal provider spec' for a machine is creating.
 In `AfterEach` created resources (machines, machinesets) resources cleanup happens.

+Recommendation:
-Recommendation: It might be wise to collect all webhook-related tests within this suite, i.e. other webhook-related tests might be extracted and put into this suite.
+* It might be wise to collect all webhook-related tests within this suite, i.e. other webhook-related tests might be extracted and put into this suite.
 For example, [Managed cluster should reject invalid machinesets](#managed-cluster-should-reject-invalid-machinesets) might fit here.
+* Add test which checks that all webhooks infrastructure is configured properly for MAPI, CAO and CAPI perhaps (?).

 #### Webhooks should be able to create a machine from a minimal providerSpec
 * Parallel: Yes